Iron

 Pristine and smooth pure iron surfaces are a mirror-like silvery-gray.
 Iron reacts readily with oxygen and water to produce brown-to-black hydrated iron oxides, commonly known as rust.
 Unlike the oxides of some other metals that form passivating layers, rust occupies more volume than the metal and thus flakes off, exposing more fresh surfaces for corrosion.
-High-purity irons (e.g. electrolytic iron) are more resistant to corrosion.
+Chemically, the most common oxidation states of iron are iron(II) and iron(III).
+Iron shares many properties with other transition metals, including the other group 8 elements, ruthenium and osmium.
+Iron forms compounds in a wide range of oxidation states, −2 to +7.
+Iron also forms many coordination complexes; some of them, such as ferrocene, ferrioxalate, and Prussian blue have substantial industrial, medical, or research applications.

 The body of an adult human contains about 4 grams (0.005% body weight) of iron, mostly in hemoglobin and myoglobin.
-These two proteins play essential roles in vertebrate metabolism, respectively oxygen transport by blood and oxygen storage in muscles.
+These two proteins play essential roles in oxygen transport by blood and oxygen storage in muscles.
 To maintain the necessary levels, human iron metabolism requires a minimum of iron in the diet.
 Iron is also the metal at the active site of many important redox enzymes dealing with cellular respiration and oxidation and reduction in plants and animals.

-Chemically, the most common oxidation states of iron are iron(II) and iron(III).
-Iron shares many properties of other transition metals, including the other group 8 elements, ruthenium and osmium.
-Iron forms compounds in a wide range of oxidation states, −2 to +7.
-Iron also forms many coordination compounds; some of them, such as ferrocene, ferrioxalate, and Prussian blue have substantial industrial, medical, or research applications.

 Characteristics

 Allotropes

 At least four allotropes of iron (differing atom arrangements in the solid) are known, conventionally denoted α, γ, δ, and ε.

 The first three forms are observed at ordinary pressures.
 As molten iron cools past its freezing point of 1538 °C, it crystallizes into its δ allotrope, which has a body-centered cubic (bcc) crystal structure.
 As it cools further to 1394 °C, it changes to its γ-iron allotrope, a face-centered cubic (fcc) crystal structure, or austenite.
 At 912 °C and below, the crystal structure again becomes the bcc α-iron allotrope.

 The physical properties of iron at very high pressures and temperatures have also been studied extensively, because of their relevance to theories about the cores of the Earth and other planets.
 Above approximately 10 GPa and temperatures of a few hundred kelvin or less, α-iron changes into another hexagonal close-packed (hcp) structure, which is also known as ε-iron.
 The higher-temperature γ-phase also changes into ε-iron, but does so at higher pressure.

 Some controversial experimental evidence exists for a stable β phase at pressures above 50 GPa and temperatures of at least 1500 K. It is supposed to have an orthorhombic or a double hcp structure.
 (Confusingly, the term "β-iron" is sometimes also used to refer to α-iron above its Curie point, when it changes from being ferromagnetic to paramagnetic, even though its crystal structure has not changed.)

-The inner core of the Earth is generally presumed to consist of an iron-nickel alloy with ε (or β) structure.
+The Earth's inner core is generally presumed to consist of an iron-nickel alloy with ε (or β) structure.